MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 The following steps describe how to remove your extension from the Microsoft Edge Add-ons store.

 1. Go to your [developer dashboard][MicrosoftPartnerCenter].
-From the Dashboard page, click the listing which you want to remove.
+From the Dashboard page, select the listing to remove.
 1. Open **Extension Overview** page of your listing.
 1. Click on **Unpublish** which unpublishes the listing from Microsoft Edge Add-ons.